AhmedSalemBinShamlh/Calculator/README.md

 # Calculator
-This simple calculator application made by windows form
+This Demo calculator application made by windows form